Best put the kettle on, twice.

 Things de-escalated but by 1963 trouble was increasing with sporadic cross border attacks by Indonesian forces although both sides were at pains to keep the political rhetoric low key.

 By late September Indonesia has started overflying the area with their B25’s and P51 Mustangs.
 In response the RAF detached Hunters and Javelins, this was reinforced in early 1963 with more Javelins and an air defence intercept zone was established.

-Prior to the state of emergency being declared on the 2nd of September Indonesia paratroopers had conducted and airborne assault in West Malaysia.
+Prior to the state of emergency being declared on the 2nd of September, Indonesia paratroopers had conducted an airborne assault in West Malaysia.
 14 Hunter sorties saw most of the ground force destroyed and the remnants were cleared by ground forces.